raspberrypilearning/sweet-shop-reaction-game/README.md

 	![alt text](button-script.png "Button Script")

-To set a time limit for the game the counts upwards, you need to add a futher two scripts:
+To set a time limit for the game the counts upwards, you need to add two futher scripts:

 1. Add `when green flag clicked` block to the scripts and connect the sensing block `reset timer` to it.

 2. Underneath connect a `forever` looping control block.

-3. Inside the loop add the variable block `set control to 0` and using the drop down menu on the block change **control**to **timer** so that the block reads `set timer to 0`.
+3. Inside the loop add the variable block `set control to 0` and using the drop down menu on the block change **control** to **timer** so that the block reads `set timer to 0`.

 4. Replace the value `0` in the `set timer to 0` block with the operator block `round`.